codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ```

 #### Watch a node
-Let's watch the nodes, watching means whenever the data is updated on the node we will get an notification when we are
+Let's watch the nodes.
+Watching a node means whenever the data is updated on the node, we will get an notification.
-watching on the data.
-To set the watch we need to pass one more argument with get which is true to watch as done below:
+To set the watch we need to pass one more argument with get which is true to watch the node as did below:

 ```shell script
 get /my-node true